sschabel/discord-join-notifier/README.md

     ```

 ## Running in Docker
-1. Install Docker on your machine.
+1. Install Docker on your machine (https://www.docker.com/).
 2. Build the image from the Dockerfile contained in the root directory of this repository.
 See below for an example command:
    ```sh
    sudo docker build --tag=discord-join-notifier:latest